Chuck Bresnahan: Personal life

 Bresnahan attended and graduated from St. Mary's High School in Annapolis, Maryland.

-Bresnahan was is a 1983 graduate of the United States Naval Academy in Annapolis, MD.
+He was a 1983 graduate of the United States Naval Academy in Annapolis, MD.

 His father Tom Bresnahan, was a longtime football coach and spent sixteen years as an NFL assistant, including 10 seasons with the Buffalo Bills, where he coached in their four straight Super Bowl appearances under Pro Football Hall of Fame Coach, Marv Levy.

-While attending St. Mary’s High School, Bresnahan was involved as the driver in a single vehicle accident.
-Passenger and friend Michael Patmoore did not survive.